TaranpreetSingh22/Library_management_system/README.md

 # Library_management_system
-its a simple Libraray management System web based project made using hyml, css and javascript as frontend and java(jsp and servlet) using backend and details are stored in sql file.
+it is a simple Library management System web based project made using html, css and javascript as frontend and java(jsp and servlet) using backend and details are stored in sql file.